gardener-attic/component-spec/doc/proposal/03-component-repository.md

 *Component Descriptors* are stored in *Component Repositories*.
 This chapter describes in a programing language/protocol agnostic fashion the functions a *Component Repository* must implement to be OCM conform.
+These functions are also specifying the interface whith which the user can access a *Component Repository* to perform operations on *Component Descriptors*.

 Usually sources and resources are stored in some external storage, e.g. a docker image is stored in some OCI registry and the *Component Descriptor* contains only the information how to access it.
 As an alternative *Component Repositories*